On the Unruh effect, trajectories and information: The role of non-adiabaticity in trajectories

-Technically, we asked how much the probability for an individual Unruh process can be enhanced by choosing a trajectory of suitable non-uniform acceleration while holding fixed the initial and final velocities and the number of cycles.
-We found that the probability for an Unruh process can be enhanced strongly over its probability for a trajectory of uniform acceleration. $\vert\psi^{(N)}_k(\Delta E)\vert$ can reach as high as $2\left\vert 1/\omega(0)-1/\omega(\tau_f)\right\vert$, whose magnitude is comparable to $\max(2/\omega(0),2/\omega(\tau_f))$, which is the maximal size of the effect due to a sudden switching of the detector.
-The effect of sudden switching of an UDW detector is known to be very large in the sense that in 3+1 dimensional Minkowski space the cumulative excitation probability obtained by integrating $\vert\psi_k(\Delta E)\vert^2$ over all modes $\bm{k}$, diverges \cite{ottewill2002,Louko2008,Satz2006}.
+We investigated the extent to which the probability for an individual Unruh process can be enhanced by choosing a trajectory of suitable non-uniform acceleration while holding fixed the initial and final velocities and the number of cycles.
+We found that the probability for an Unruh process can be enhanced strongly over its probability for a trajectory of uniform acceleration, namely with trajectories whose acceleration changes suddenly. $\vert\psi^{(N)}_k(\Delta E)\vert$ can reach as high as $2\left\vert 1/\omega(0)-1/\omega(\tau_f)\right\vert$, whose magnitude is comparable to $\max(2/\omega(0),2/\omega(\tau_f))$, which is the maximal size of the effect due to a sudden switching of the detector.
+To see that this is a strong effect, let us recall that the effect of sudden switching of an UDW detector is known to be large in the sense that in 3+1 dimensional Minkowski space the cumulative first-order excitation probability obtained by integrating $\vert\psi_k(\Delta E)\vert^2$ over all modes $\bm{k}$, diverges \cite{ottewill2002,Louko2008,Satz2006}.

-Further, we determined the condition for the modulation of $\vert\psi_k(\Delta E)\vert$ to be strong by analysing the origin of concomitant frequencies.
-We found that the condition is that there is a significant change in frequency within one cycle, i.e, that the trajectory is non-adiabatic in this sense.
-Let us now estimate if this condition can realistically be met in the cases of the Unruh and Hawking effects.
-The Unruh temperature for a trajectory of uniform acceleration, $a$, is $T=a/2\pi$, with the dominant radiation at a wavelength of $\lambda \approx 1/a$, in natural units.
-Therefore, to significantly modulate the dominant Unruh processes, the acceleration needs to significantly change at or below the time scale $\lambda \approx 1/a$.
+We also found that the change of acceleration of a trajectory does not need to be entirely sudden for the strong modulation to set in.
+By analyzing the origin of concomitant frequencies, we found that the condition for the modulation of $\vert\psi_k(\Delta E)\vert$ to be strong is that there is a significant change in frequency within one cycle, i.e, that the trajectory is non-adiabatic in this sense.
+The Unruh temperature for a trajectory of uniform acceleration, $a=|\bm{a}|$, is $T=a/2\pi$, with the dominant radiation at a wavelength of $\lambda \approx 1/a$, in natural units.
+In practice, therefore, it should be possible to strongly modulate the dominant Unruh processes, and perhaps bring them closer to observability, if one can significantly change the momentary acceleration $\bm{a}(t)$ at or below the time scale $\lambda \approx 1/a(t)$.
+We conjecture that, similarly, also the dynamical Casimir effect, see, e.g., \cite{wilson2011observation}, can be enhanced through suitably non-uniformly accelerated trajectories.

-Via the equivalence principle, this indicates that for the dominant modes of Hawking radiation to be modulated significantly by an infalling body, the black hole should settle after accreting the body at a time scale which is at or below the oscillation time scale of the dominant wavelength of the Hawking radiation.
-Since both time scales are of the order of the formal light crossing time of the Schwarzschild radius, our results indicate that the spectrum of Hawking radiation can be significantly modulated by the transient non-adiabaticity caused by infalling matter.
-It remains to extend our results to determine the amount of classical and quantum information about the infalling body encoded in the modulated Hawking radiation.